-- Helps attract skilled workers to Taupō District. - Realises Council's housing aspirations at minimum risk to Council - Guaranteed sale with a committed sale price for full market valuation with regular pricing reset. - Partnering with an experienced developer reduces risk to Council.
-The development partner will be responsible for building, funding, marketing, home sales and delivery of first home buyer outcomes as per the proposed agreement. - ✓ TDC Council maintains control over the scale and design of the development. - Caters to first home buyers and second chancers, who can service a mortgage but are unable to save the large deposit required to purchase a market home. - Remaining homes will be sold at market rates. - No competition with other builders.
-Limited price competitiveness for homes options with multiple parties. - No ability for individuals to purchase land and build their own home - Requires further investment into Stage 1B & 2, prior to returns being realised from Stage 1Athe second part of this project before the returns are realised from the first part. - Potential risk comes with any land development such as this and includes weather, unforeseen cost escalation, planning and regulatory risks and uncertainty around timing of sales and completion.
+Adva ntages and disadvantages Cost and debt impact 🖌 - I Helps attract skilled workers to Taupō District.
+Expect sales revenue of ( ✓ ( Realises Council's housing aspirations at minimum risk to Council.
+Guaranteed sale with a committed sale price for full market valuation with regular pricing reset. approximately \$53 million over 10 years, which is used to pay back project debt and used to fund future housing projects Partnering with an experienced developer reduces risk to Council.
+The development partner will be responsible for building, funding, marketing, home sales and delivery of first Rates impact ✓ home buyer outcomes as per the proposed agreement.
+TDC maintains control over the scale and design of the development.
+No rates impact, initial debt repayments are covered by Council's strategic property ٤ Caters to first home buyers and second chancers, who can service a mortgage but are unable to save the large deposit required to purchase a market home. reserve and going forward project will be self-funding from Council returns.